 4. Enjoy unrestrained imaginings at Ardmore Ceramics, KwaZulu-Natal

 Ardmore Ceramics are internationally renowned for their surreal and exuberant sculptures.
-Their work celebrates South Africa’s endangered species and offers a blend of animals and art in imaginatively molded bowls, teapots, platters, fabrics and collections.
+Their work celebrates South Africa’s endangered species and offers a blend of animals and art in imaginatively moulded bowls, teapots, platters, fabrics and collections.
 Established by Fée Halsted and Bonnie Ntshalintshali, Ardmore Ceramics has over the years trained and encouraged local artists to express their spirit and imagination.

 Today, Ardmore Ceramics tells a story that goes far deeper than simple pottery; rather, it has become a story about the Zulu people, and their sense of rhythm, colour, dance and song.
 You’ll have tea after your tour and the opportunity to take in the views across the surrounding rolling hills, as well as to consider a purchase or two in the shop.